BisonSchweizAG/jython-frozen-mirror/bison/README.md

 ## TODO (work in progress)
+ - document how to import the formatting settings
  - find out the correct names for the artifactory jars (and define them in `ant.properties`)
  - apply the bison specific changes to `r2.5.3.bison`
  - document oracle.jar (`/bison/non-distributable`)